MEGA MAN BATTLE CHIP CHALLENGE

 Element Tournaments (D Class)

 Although this game has no real “suggested order” to discuss, you can get pretty close with the first four Element tournaments you encounter as D Class, since at this point in the game, your choice of NaviChips is limited.
 If you have troubles with this tournament, you can try to tackle them in a circle, by beating one of the four, then using the NaviChip that you obtain against that type’s weakness, and so on around the circle.
-(If you don’t already know, use Fire on Wood, Wood on Elec, Elec on Aqua, and Aqua on Fire.)
+(If you don’t already know, use Fire on Wood, Wood on Elec, Elec on Aqua, and Aqua on Fire.
+If you’re playing as Mary, try starting your circle at the Aqua tournament, and as Kai, start with Wood.)
 Although at first it seems more obvious to use a Navi of the same type as the tournament, doing it this way has three advantages: first, your chips will increase in power because they will match the Navi type; second, you will be hitting weaknesses on many of the enemy Navis; and third, your chips will likely affect the battle field in a way that is beneficial to you.

 Cliff Tournament (C Class)